Amojjar Pass

 Amojjar Pass is a mountain pass in the Adrar Plateau in the centre of Adrar, near Atar, Mauritania.
 The pink-brown sandstone of the pass was worn away by repeated cycles of extreme dryness interrupted by torrential rain.
-The bases of the steep valley walls are covered in scree, loosed by the erosion of the rainfall.
+The bases of the steep valley walls are covered in scree, loosened by the erosion of the rainfall.
 There is little plant life in the pass.
 Acacias are a notable exception, as they are resistant to drought.

 Amojjar Pass is an important link for ground transportation in Mauritania because it provides a somewhat protected roadway connecting Mauritania's capital, Nouakchott, with other important locations such as Ouadane and Chinguetti.